nclJoshCowley/ANNE-challenge/IDEAS.md

 "900,000 hours of human sewage and rainwater flow into UK rivers in just one year - revealed", [(Channel 4, 2020)][channel4news]

-Reactive phosphorus is already subject to some standards, see [Reccomendations on phosphorus standards for rivers][somerset2013].
+Reactive phosphorus is already subject to some standards, see [Recommendations on phosphorus standards for rivers][somerset2013].

 ### Idea

-TBC.
+Form a descriptive analysis of the health of a catchment based on the levels of reactive phosphorus.
+More research into types of phosphorus and its effects on the environment would be required.

+### Reasons for Not Pursuing

+Most datasets found such as [WFD SW Classification Status][enviragency2020] and the catchment data resource (from organisers) only gives ordinal categorical data (Low, Mid, High and Fail) with no information on the reliability or variance of the measurements.
+There is no auxiliary data available to pivot such an idea to predictive modelling.

 [channel4news]:
   https://www.youtube.com/watch?v=x1AmHDByodI